A complete and up-to-date Seychelles travel guide featuring the 26 best things to do on Mahé Island for your next trip.

 If you arrive during low tide and with calm ocean conditions, you can swim in this private little pool sheltered by an impressive, sloping granite slab.
 I did a depth check and found that this little pool was super deep so decided to do some cliff jumping into the pool from the rock above.

 21. Visit the Jardin Du Roi Spice Garden

 Due to its strategic geographical location between East Africa and India, the Seychelles has long been part of an important trading route for spices.
 This, combined with a tropical climate that is perfect for growing crops like vanilla, cinnamon and nutmeg, means that spice gardens are very common.

 However, one of the best examples of a Seychellois spice garden is at Jardin Du Roi.
-This is a beautiful colonial-style plantation and gardens is open to the public and tourists are free to wonder through the fruit and spice gardens.
-At the Jardin Du Roi, you’ll find everything from bananas to breadfruit trees, and even a giant tortoise pen!
+This is a beautiful colonial-style plantation and the gardens are open to the public and tourists are free to wander through the fruit and spice gardens.
+At the Jardin Du Roi, you'll find everything from bananas to breadfruit trees and even a giant tortoise pen!

 22. Sip Rum at the Takamaka Rum Distillery

 Want to channel your inner pirate?
 They say that if you're visiting the Seychelles, you have to drink the local Takamaka Rum!
 While this is available in almost every Mahé Island resort, bar, and liquor store, visiting the Takamaka Rum Distillery is easily one of the best things to do for rum-enthusiasts.